Cyb3rDud3/RevalTeleNumbersCSV/README.md

 it work and depend on CVE-2019-15514.

-if the random number have telegram account. this app send all the information about it to a channel\ + csv. you could also give a specific phone number to look for.
+if the random number have telegram account. this app write his username, id, and phone number to csv file. you could also give a specific phone number to look for.

  created using telethon libary.